stephanbracke/intermagnet-technical-manual/chapters/intermagnet/condofuse.rst

 - Any report or publication that makes use of INTERMAGNET data should acknowledge the relevant Institutes as the source of data.
-INTERMAGNET provides two forms of acknowledgement for data use  :numref:`us_dat_cond_use_ack`.
+INTERMAGNET provides two forms of acknowledgement for data use  :numref:`use_dat_cond_use_ack`.
 - We ask that the data not be used for commercial purposes, nor in any project in which you, your organization, or your collaborators are in a commercial agreement with any third party, without the permission of the operating Institute(s).
 - Either an electronic link to or paper copy of each report or publication should be sent to those Institutes whose data you use.
 - A citation reference should be sent to the INTERMAGNET Secretary |contact| for inclusion in a publications list on the INTERMAGNET web site.

 Your e-mail address, which you provide to INTERMAGNET when requesting data, will be given to the Institute supplying the